cube-js/cube/guides/real-time-dashboard/content/5_deployment.md

 title: "Deployment"
 ---

 There are multiple ways you can deploy a Cube.js Backend service; you can learn more about them [here in the docs](https://cube.dev/docs/deployment/).
-In this tutorial, we'll deploy both backend and the dashboard on Heroku.
+In this tutorial, we'll deploy both the backend and the dashboard on Heroku.

 The tutorial assumes that you have a free [Heroku account](https://signup.heroku.com/signup/dc).
 You'd also need a Heroku CLI; you can [learn how to install it here](https://devcenter.heroku.com/articles/heroku-cli).